 [11] investigated household factors associated with infant mortality in thirty-five sub‑Saharan African countries for the survey conducted between 2012-2017.
 They used Cox proportional hazard regression to determine the relative risk of the household factors.
 They found that polygamy, large family size or increased number of children ever born, history of mothers’ involvement in multiple unions and rural residence were associated with a higher risk of infant mortality.
 Conversely, female household headship, long duration in union, maternal education, and improved household wealth status were associated with a reduction in the risk of infant mortality.

 [12] investigated infant mortality in Sierra Leone by applying the Cox proportional hazards model to determine the relative risk of each variable.
-He found that birth spacing of three years and above associated with a reduced risk of infant mortality contrasted with short birth intervals, Children born to nonanemic mothers have a lower hazard of infant mortality compared to those born to anaemic mothers, at least one antenatal care visit by mothers lowers infant mortality rate by 41% compared to no antenatal visits at all, infants whose mothers have received postnatal care are at lower risk of dying than those whose mothers have not received.
+He found that birth spacing of three years and above associated with a reduced risk of infant mortality contrasted with short birth intervals, Children born to nonanemic mothers have a lower hazard of infant mortality compared to those born to anemic mothers, at least one antenatal care visit by mothers lowers infant mortality rate by 41% compared to no antenatal visits at all, infants whose mothers have received postnatal care are at lower risk of dying than those whose mothers have not received.

 In this study, our focus was to examine the impact of the demographic, socio-economic and environmental factors that affect infant mortality in Kenya and their relative risks based on Kenya's demographic and health survey conducted in 2022.
 Identifying these factors will help researchers, policymakers, and the government in formulating policies to address infant deaths.